Welcome to Budget 101!

 Funding the MCPS budget is a partnership, with funding coming from three main sources:

-More than a quarter of the budget (27.3%) is funded through state revenue.
-The percentage of the budget funded through state revenue has grown in recent years.
+More than a quarter of the budget (28.3%) is funded through state revenue.
+The percentage of the budget funded through state revenue has grown in recent years, particularly in FY 2020 with the passage of the Blueprint for Maryland's Future legislation that provided $24.4 million of funding to MCPS.

 Maintenance of Effort (MOE) is a state law established in 1984 that requires every local government to spend at least as much per student as it did the previous year to receive additional state aid for education.
 MOE funding is calculated for a school year by taking the official K-12 enrollment from the prior year and comparing it to the official K–12 enrollment from two prior years.
 The amount of enrollment change is multiplied by the cost per pupil for the previous year to determine the incremental funding change required under the MOE law.

-For Fiscal Year 2017, Montgomery County Public Schools received $20 million in additional funding from the county under the MOE law.
-This increase in funding for MOE was based on an enrollment increase of 1,848 students in the 2015-2016 school year compared with the previous school year.
+For Fiscal Year 2020, Montgomery County Public Schools received $9.5 million in additional funding from the county under the MOE law.
+This increase in funding for MOE was based on an enrollment increase of 954 eligible students (based on the MOE law) in the 2018-2019 school year compared with the previous school year.
 MOE is the minimum amount of funding the state requires the county to provide, but it is not sufficient to cover the increases in costs that MCPS—or any school system—incurs.
-For example, MOE doesn’t take into account basic cost increases for such things as utilities, textbooks, etc. The county provided $90 million more than the minimum required MOE in FY2017.
+For example, MOE doesn’t take into account basic cost increases for such things as utilities, textbooks, etc. The county provided $8.7 million more than the minimum required MOE in FY 2020.

-Why the MOE level of funding of $20 million did not provide sufficient resources for the FY2017 budget
+Why the MOE level of funding of $9.5 million did not provide sufficient resources for the FY 2020 budget

 Inflation-related costs totaled

-Costs related to employee benefits increased $48.2 million
+Costs related to employee benefits had a net decrease of $11.4 million in FY 2020

-All combined, these additional requirements total $107 million, or $87 million more than the minimum funding provided under the MOE law.
+All combined, these additional requirements total $48.9 million, or $39.4 million more than the minimum funding provided under the MOE law (excluding FY2019 non-recurring costs).

 The vast majority of the MCPS budget goes exactly where it should—into the classroom and to services that directly support student success.
 Education is a people business and that is why more than 90 percent of the MCPS budget pays for the salaries, wages and benefits for the teachers, support professionals, and administrators who work with and on behalf of students every day.